WRUF-LD

-WRUF-LD, virtual channel 10 (VHF digital channel 5), is a low-power independent television station licensed to Gainesville, Florida, United States.
-Owned by the University of Florida, it is sister to Public Broadcasting Service (PBS) member WUFT (channel 5), National Public Radio (NPR) member WUFT-FM (89.1), and commercial radio stations WRUF (850 AM) and WRUF-FM (103.7).
+WRUF-LD (channel 10) is a low-power independent television station in Gainesville, Florida, United States.
+It is owned by the University of Florida alongside PBS member WUFT (channel 5), NPR member WUFT-FM (89.1), and commercial radio stations WRUF (850 AM) and WRUF-FM (103.7).
 The five stations share studios at Weimer Hall on the University's campus; WRUF-LD's transmitter is located on Northwest 53rd Avenue in Gainesville.

 On cable, WRUF-LD can be seen on Cox Communications channel 6 in Gainesville; this is reflected in the station's logo.
-It is also available on Cox Cable channel 20 in Ocala.
-Most of WRUF-LD's programming is devoted to local weather, with some news and sports coverage.
+It is also carried on Cox channel 20 in Ocala.
+Most of WRUF-LD's programming is devoted to local weather, with some news and sports coverage, as well as UF features and happenings.

 History

 The station was granted a construction permit for analog broadcasting on VHF channel 10 on July 29, 1988 (after having applied for the channel in 1981), and was issued the call sign W10BR; it filed for a license to cover on November 27, 1989, which was granted on December 29.
 The callsign was changed to WLUF-LP in 1995.
-As WLUF, the station served as a PBS member station, broadcasting mainly second runs of PBS and WUFT programming, plus telecourses for UF students.
+As WLUF, it served as a secondary PBS member station, broadcasting mainly repeats of PBS and WUFT programming, plus telecourses for UF students.
 The station converted to digital broadcasting, becoming WLUF-LD, in 2010.

 The station was relaunched as a commercially based 24-hour weather channel on June 1, 2011; this came after state funding to Florida's public radio and television stations was vetoed by Governor Rick Scott in May.
 The call letters had been changed to WRUF-LD, matching the University of Florida's commercially operated WRUF radio stations (850 AM, and 103.7 FM), on November 19, 2010.
 Regular WLUF programming ended on May 23, 2011, with WRUF-LD carrying NASA TV's coverage of the final mission of Space Shuttle Endeavour in the interim.

-WRUF-LD carries mostly 24/7 weather coverage with some news and sports coverage, as well as UF features and happenings.